OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/word-api-1-3-requirement-set.md

 WordApi 1.3 added more support for content controls, custom XML, and document-level settings.

 ## API list

+To see a complete list of all APIs supported by this requirement set (including previously released APIs), [click here to see a version-specific of the API reference documentation]((/javascript/api/word?view=word-js-1.3)).

 The following table lists the APIs added as part of the WordApi 1.3 requirement set.